 Users appreciate iSpring Learn for its simple interface.
-It’s easy for learners to understand how to log in, complete a course or a test, and see the results without special training.
-There’s also no need for an admin to study the technical documentation to upload new training materials, add users to the system, or create a report.
-The platform can be managed by an HR manager, a training coordinator, or even a doctor without IT skills.
+It’s easy for learners to understand how to log in, complete a course or a quiz, and get results without special training.
+There’s also no need for an admin to study the documentation to upload new training materials, add users to the system, or create a report.
+The platform can be managed by an HR professional, a training manager, or even a health practitioner without IT skills.

-iSpring Learn comes with a built-in editor to create articles with illustrations, quotes, videos, and quizzes right in the LMS.
-No technical skills are required — it’s even easier than Word.
+iSpring Learn comes with a built-in editor to create page-like courses with images, quotes, videos, and quizzes right in the LMS.
+No technical skills are required — it’s even easier than using Word.

-iSpring Learn can also boast of excellent 24/7 technical support.
-In 2017, the analytical portal Capterra recognized iSpring Learn as the LMS with the best customer support.
-According to statistics, 83% of users receive a response within two hours after requesting support.
+iSpring Learn also boasts excellent 24/7 technical support.
+In 2021, the analytical portal Capterra recognized iSpring Learn as the LMS with the best customer support.
+According to statistics, 83% of all customer cases are resolved within two hours after requesting support.

-- Fully ontegrated authoring tool for creating HTML5 courses
+- Fully integrated authoring tool for creating professional online courses

 - Excellent 24/7 technical support

-Docebo is a flexibly customizable LMS with numerous options.
+Docebo offers a flexibly customizable LMS with numerous options.
 It allows you to organize not only formal but also informal training in a virtual collaborative environment and combine it with skills management.

 What differentiates Docebo from its competitors is the modular system.
-The LMS includes four modules: Learn, Coach & Share, Extended Enterprise, and Perform.
+The LMS includes several modules:

 - Learn is a module for formal learning through e-courses and other training materials.

-- Extended Enterprise is a module for training external users.
+- Extended Enterprise is a module for training external users like customers and partners.

-- Perform is a skill management module.
+- Docebo Skills is a skill management module.
 It allows you to detect skill gaps and assign courses to close each of them.
-The system offers 14,000 competencies.
-You can choose ones which you want to develop in learners, and make up a training program for each skill.
+You can choose the skills that you want learners to develop and make up a training program for each skill.